-- There are a considerable amount of proposed changes to the definitions section. - Reasons for updating definitions - Clarity and Consistency - Ensures that terms are clearly defined, reducing ambiguity and potential misinterpretation. - Promotes consistency in the application and enforcement of the zoning code. - Legal Compliance - Aligns with current legal standards and requirements, minimizing the risk of legal challenges. - Reflects recent changes in state or federal regulations. - o Enhanced Usability - Makes the zoning code more user-friendly for developers, planners, and the general public. - Simplifies the process of finding and understanding relevant definitions.
+- There are a considerable amount of proposed changes to the definitions section.
+There were also some existing definitions that were in different sections so they were relocated so all definitions are located in one location. - Reasons for updating definitions - Clarity and Consistency - Ensures that terms are clearly defined, reducing ambiguity and potential misinterpretation. - Promotes consistency in the application and enforcement of the zoning code. - Legal Compliance - Aligns with current legal standards and requirements, minimizing the risk of legal challenges. - Reflects recent changes in state or federal regulations. - Enhanced Usability - Makes the zoning code more user-friendly for developers, planners, and the general public.

+Simplifies the process of finding and understanding relevant definitions.

-Section 17.03 Administration and Procedures
+Section 17.03 Administration and Procedures (~45 min)